Germael/invest_bot/README.md

 ## Features

-- 🔍 Search for S&P 500 companies by name or ticker
+- 🔍 Search for S&P 500 companies by ticker
 - 📊 Get key financial metrics and market data
 - 💬 Fast and interactive Telegram interface